• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow What are the pros and cons of Web-based/Online PDF security?

-• PROs: Very simple automated file conversion and hosting, with no special software or training required; highly scalable (100s or 1000s of users present no extra problems or work); simple and effective user access control; ongoing monitoring of user activity; updating files for end users is very simple and immediate; straightforward branding and tailoring; fully cross-platform, even for less common devices that support an html5 compliant web browser (e.g. linux boxes, consoles, chromebooks etc) ; easy integration of links to other media types.
-CONs: Requires online connection; standard printing options not available - see the Printing FAQ item for options available; moderate security - for high security publishers should use our offline solutions; online access may not always be as fast or high quality as our offline solutions; markup and annotation not available; source files may have to be uploaded to an offsite server (however these are immediately deleted after conversion) unless a private "enterprise" solution is provided (using a bespoke, private service, hosted on your own server or ours)
+• PROs: Very simple automated file conversion and hosting, with no special software or training required (often vital for large-scale and corporate usage); highly scalable (100s or 1000s of users present no extra problems or work); simple and effective user access control; ongoing monitoring of user activity; updating files for end users is very simple and immediate; straightforward branding and tailoring; fully cross-platform, even for less common devices that support an html5 compliant web browser (e.g. linux boxes, consoles, chromebooks etc); easy integration of links to other media types.
+CONs: Requires online connection; standard printing options not available - but see the Printing FAQ item for options available; moderate security - for high security publishers should use our offline solutions; online access is not always as fast or high quality as our offline solutions; integrated markup and annotation not available, but can be provided as an option in conjunction with services like Weava; for the automated service source files have to be uploaded to an offsite server (however these are immediately deleted after conversion) unless a private "enterprise" solution is provided (using a bespoke private/managed Webdoxx service, hosted on your own server)

 • arrow Can printing be enabled?

 • For security reasons printing is disabled by default, but facilities for printing can be provided for bespoke projects (i.e. not as part of the standard automated service).
-This can be of the converted HTML5 file or of the original PDF, or of a separately downloaded secure PDF with DRM control and printing permitted.
+This can be of the original PDF, or of a separately downloaded secure PDF with DRM control and printing permitted.
 In addition, a print icon can be provided that creates an request to a nominated email address for a pre-printed copy of the document, or to permit printing of the currently viewed screen as an image (complete with on-screen watermark)

 • arrow How do I manage my users?

 • User management is provided for Corporate and Enterprise subscribers via a User Management dashboard facility.
-See the User Management page for more details
+See the User Management page for more details.
+ALternatively clients can provide their own user management systems combined with using the embedded iframe approach)

 • arrow How does the service handle sharing of usernames/passwords?

 • The default setting allows users to login from more than one device at the same time.
-There are several reasons for this being the default service access setting, including: (i) web-based access by groups of users can be provided without requiring every user to be separately registered - with manual or auto-login facilities; (ii) in general web browser users do not explicitly log out of services, so unless multiple logins are permitted a genuine user could be locked out until the auto-timeout period had expired (session-based and/or inactivity); (iii) a user may wish genuinely to log in simultaneously on different devices with the same username (e.g. all students in a class).
+There are several reasons for this being the default service access setting, including: (i) web-based access by groups of users can be provided without requiring every user to be separately registered - with manual or auto-login facilities; (ii) in general web browser users do not explicitly log out of services, so unless multiple logins are permitted a genuine user could be locked out until the auto-timeout period had expired (session-based and/or inactivity) - A range of timeouts (session-based and inactivity based) and forced logouts can be enabled for managed service projects if these are required; (iii) a user may wish genuinely to log in simultaneously on different devices with the same username (e.g. all students in a class).
 However, user access can be restricted to a specific number of browsers/devices on a user-by-user basis - the Concurrency field can have a counter value, e.g. 1, 2 or 3 in it.
 If there is a value in this field it will restrict the user to a total of that specific number of web browsers/devices (i.e. specific browsers on specific devices).
 Each time a login occurs on a new device/browser combination the Concurrency field count is reduced by 1.
 This facility is based on the use of cookies.
 In addition/as an alternative, the number of concurrent logins from any devices/browsers can be controlled - this does not rely on cookies so is more powerful in many ways.
-This option is currently only available on our WEBOXX "managed" service.
+This option is currently only available on our WEBDOXX "managed" service.
 For more details please contact us to discuss your requirements. see also, IPAddress autologin control

 • arrow Can access be implemented with IPaddress-based autologin?

-• Yes, by arrangement, static IPAddress recognition can be provided enabling users accessing a document or set of documents via such an address to be able to autologin and logout in a consistent manner with requiring a separate username/password.
-IPAddresses can be unique, e.g. 123.45.6.78 or with wildcards for the last two elements, e.g. 123.45.6.* or 123.45.*.* which allows for all entries in the selected elelent (0-255) to be included.
-Note that local sub-address masks should be ignored, so 123.45.6.7/30 should be entered as 123.45.6.7- if in doubt, the end user should access the following website: https://whatismyipaddress.com/ip-lookup to confirm their external IPAddress as seen by third party systems
+• Yes, by arrangement, static IPAddress recognition can be provided enabling users accessing a document or set of documents via such an address to be able to autologin and logout in a consistent manner with requiring a separate username/password

 • arrow Can I embed the converted PDF for use on my own servers?